 Helping children to make the transition to Year 7

-Moving to secondary school can be a difficult transition for children and there are many ways that parents can help to make the process as smooth as possible.
+Moving to secondary school can be a difficult transition for children, yet there are many ways that parents can help to make the process as smooth as possible.

 Professor Julian Elliott, an educational psychologist at Durham University, says: "For many children, secondary school represents a step towards autonomy and the whole process of growing up and leaving childhood behind."

-Here are just a few ways that children's fears can be allayed as they move from Key Stage 2 to Key Stage 3:
+How can you help children to overcome their fears as they move from Key Stage 2 to Key Stage 3?

 - Help children make friends at their new school by encouraging them to take part in after-school activities.
 This can also be done by getting children to join school intranet programmes that may allow them to talk to other pupils.

 - Talk in positive terms about their new school, highlighting facilities, trips etc even if it wasn't your first choice.

 - Practice taking the route to their new school before their first day, and iron out any concerns they may have.